justinmeiners/efficient-programming-with-components/09_iterators.md

 But, many people at [CMU][cmu] got tenure because of it.
 It has some interesting ideas, including the idea of a generator.
 For those of you who know [Python][python], it is like an [iterator in Python][py-iterator].
-Barabra Liskov said, wouldn't it be nice to write:
+Barbara Liskov said, wouldn't it be nice to write:

     for x in thing